microsoft/vscode-docs/api/references/extension-guidelines.md

 ## Quick picks

-A way to perform actions and to receive input from the user.
+[Quick picks](/api/extension-capabilities/common-capabilities#quick-pick) are an easy way to perform actions and receive input from the user.
 This is helpful when setting something up, needing to filter content, or pick from a list of items.

 ![Quick Pick](images/guidelines/quickpick.png)